Portable-Linux-Apps/Portable-Linux-Apps.github.io/apps/wine.md

  "wine-staging", "wine-devel" and "wine-staging-ge-proton") may be "inaccurate" if, for example, they are available two "stable" releases for two different versions, being all artifacts released as continuous builds.

+ To change the release use the option "--rollback" of "AM" and "AppMan".

  IT IS STRONGLY RECOMMENDED TO USE THIS SCRIPT TO INSTALL WINE.